Heteroscedasticity: Causes and Consequences

 Some of the most common causes of heteroscedasticity are:

 • Outliers: outliers are specific values within a sample that are extremely different (very large or small) from other values.
-Outliers can alter the results of regression models and cause heteroscedasticity.
-Outlying observations can often lead to a non-constant variance of residuals.
+Outliers can also alter the results of regression models and cause heteroscedasticity.
+That is, outlying observations can often lead to a non-constant variance of residuals.

 • Wrong Functional form: Misspecification of the model’s functional form can cause heteroscedasticity.
 Suppose, the actual relationship between the variables is non-linear in nature.
 If we estimate a linear model for such variables, we might observe its effects in the residuals in the form of heteroscedasticity.